-Using a holistic approach to addressing the unique and critical issues facing New Jersey’s urban communities, the Institute advocates for systematic reform that is at once transformative, achievable in the state, and replicable in communities across the nation.
+The Institute advocates for systemic reform that is at once transformative, achievable in the state and replicable in communities across the nation.